SealEnthusiast/zelda64RomHack/README.md

 # Zelda 64: Seal's Small Rom Hack

-This is my first ever Rom Hack, unlike my other projects this one is unthemed and designed to just be a bunch of different areas
+This is my first ever Rom Hack, unlike my other projects this one is unthemed and designed to just be a bunch of different areas to test OOT and MM romhacking for a future larger project

 ## Features in development

-- 5 new areas (START -> Courtyard -> Dungeon 1 -> Water Maze -> Ice Cavern -> Dungeon -> END)
+- 5 new areas

 - MM and OOT support (MM Version has been reworked for MM items)